 Traditional server-based POS systems are costly due to their hefty setup and licensing fees, Add in expensive hardware and monthly maintenance fees needed to maintain the security and software of back-office servers and your bill is hefty.

-But newer POS systems are cloud based, lowering the costs of the system while improving security, scalability and uptime.
-Getting started with Square’s point-of-sale solutions can cost anywhere from $59 (when using our Reader and a pre-existing iPad) to $299 for our popular solution, Square Stand, to $1,099 for our fully-integrated solution, Square Register.
+But newer POS systems are cloud-based, lowering the costs of the system while improving security, scalability and uptime.
+Getting started with Square’s point-of-sale solutions can cost anywhere from $65 (when using Reader) $149 for our popular solution, Square Stand, to $1,099 for our fully-integrated solution, Square Register.

 Before you make your decision, let’s walk through the factors that influence the cost of your point-of-sale system.